Gen Z Bible Translation: Understanding, Engaging, and Enhancing Scripture for Young Adults

 Challenges and Opportunities in Reaching Gen Z with Scripture

 Reaching Gen Z presents barriers including skepticism toward institutions, aversion to jargon, and fragmented attention spans, but it also offers clear openings through personalized digital formats and authentic peer-to-peer networks.
 The reason these challenges and opportunities coexist is that the same digital literacy that fragments attention also enables precise personalization and rapid content testing, letting ministries iterate quickly on what resonates.
 Practical opportunities include integrating micro-devotions into daily routines, using interactive quizzes for retention, and offering anonymous entry points for prayer and questions.
-Addressing these points sets the stage for AI-enhanced tools that can scale personalization while preserving theological oversight.
+Addressing these points sets the stage for enhanced tools that can scale personalization while preserving theological oversight.

 - Barriers: Institutional distrust, dense language, and attention fragmentation hinder engagement.